Durbanville: History

-The first modern humans indigenous to the Cape area included the Khoina and the Khoisan tribe.
+The first modern humans indigenous to the Cape area included the Khoina and the Khoisan tribes.
 The indigenous people lived in the Cape and its surrounding coastal areas dating as far back as 60 000 years ago.
 They migrated from the interior of the country, what is today the Northern Cape province, and from Botswana and Namibia to the Cape.